Skip Navigation

 Provençal cuisine

-Food features prominently in Provence where it is dominated by the holy quartet of the Mediterranean kitchen: olive oil, wine, tomatoes and garlic.
-Something as straightforward as home-made tapenade or a bowl of soupe au pistou can be a holiday highlight while visiting local artisans and food producers - maybe tasting a local farm's olive oil - can be a fascinating foody experience.
-Heading east to the Italian border you'll find a leaning towards Italian cuisine, certainly with pizzas, while further south the coastal influence takes over with amazing fish dishes and classic Mediterranean bouillabaisse.
+Food features prominently in Provence, where it is dominated by the holy quartet of the Mediterranean kitchen: olive oil, wine, tomatoes and garlic.
+Something as straightforward as a homemade tapenade or a bowl of soupe au pistou can be a holiday highlight while visiting local artisans and food producers - maybe tasting a local farm's olive oil - can be a fascinating foody experience.
+Heading east to the Italian border, you'll find a leaning towards Italian cuisine, certainly with pizzas, while further south, the coastal influence takes over with amazing fish dishes and classic Mediterranean bouillabaisse.